 There are five accessible toilets, all with level access, in:

 The entrances to all the accessible toilets are 92 cm wide and the internal dimensions are 2m x 2m.
 All are fitted with grab rails and electronic alarms.
 The internal dimensions of the accessible toilet/shower room for artists are 3.3m x 2.3m.

-Companions gain free access, though one week’s prior notice is preferred.
-We do not require any evidence to support a companion ticket request.
+Personal assistants gain free access, though one week’s prior notice is preferred.
+We do not require any evidence to support a personal assistant ticket request.

 Blue badge holders may park with a badge and clock displayed for up to three hours on a single or double yellow line (so long as no loading restrictions are in force).
 The clock must be set to show the time of arrival.
 This applies on Swan Street where Band on the Wall is located, and in all surrounding streets.

 There are several types of seating and the layout varies considerably depending on the event.
 If you require more information about the seating for a particular event, please phone Band on the Wall on 0161 834 1786 (weekdays between 10:00 – 17:00) or email email@example.com

 We do not offer a general seating reservation facility, but if a seat is an access requirement, please contact us in advance (ideally a minimum of one week) and we will arrange for you to have one.
 Alternatively, arrive early and ask to speak to the duty manager – they will help you access the venue prior to doors to find suitable seating.
 Even when an event is advertised as ‘standing only’, there still is seating available on the mezzanine level.
 If stairs are an issue we can also provide a seating area on the ground floor to the side of the stage.